hedho/hedho/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a learning documentation site for German Language.
+- 🔭 I’m currently working on personalized OpenBSD Scripting for managing Mailing system.
-- 🌱 I’m currently learning Deutsch, Ja :)
+- 🌱 I’m currently hosting a XMPP server for more https://chat.hax.al :)
-- 👯 I’m looking to collaborate on ...
-Not yet.
+- 👯 I’m looking to collaborate on https://chat.hax.al xmpp server.
-- 🤔 I’m looking for help with making learning documentation better !
+- 🤔 I’m looking for help with making this xmpp server as much educative and informative possible !
 - 💬 Ask me about ... anything basically
-- 📫 How to reach me: arianit@hax.al
+- 📫 How to reach me: polymath@hax.al
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 The fun !